palantir/conjure/docs/spec/wire.md

 ## Behaviour
-1. **Forward compatible clients** Clients MUST tolerate extra headers, unknown fields in JSON objects and unknown variants of enums and unions.
-This ensures that old clients will continue to work with new servers.
+1. **Forward compatible clients** - Clients MUST tolerate extra headers, unknown fields in JSON objects and unknown variants of Conjure enums and unions.
+This ensures that old clients will continue to work, even if a newer version of a server includes extra fields in a JSON response.

-1. **Client base URL** Conjure endpoint definitions only specify http path suffix without scheme, host, or port.
-Clients MUST allow users to specify server base URL.
+1. **Client base url** - Clients MUST allow users to specify a base url for network requests because Conjure endpoint definitions only include domain-agnotic http path suffixes.

-1. **Servers reject unknown fields** Servers MUST request reject all unknown JSON fields.
-This helps developers notice bugs/mistakes instead of silent failures.
-(TODO, make this more convincing)
+1. **Servers reject unknown fields** - Servers MUST request reject all unexpected JSON fields.
+This helps developers notice bugs and mistakes quickly, instead of allowing silent failures.

-1. **Servers tolerate extra headers** Servers MUST tolerate extra headers not defined by the endpoints.
-This is important because proxies frequently append extra headers to the incoming requests.
+1. **Servers tolerate extra headers** - Servers MUST tolerate extra headers not defined in the endpoint definition.
+This is important because proxies frequently modify requests to include additional headers, e.g. `X-Forwarded-For`.

-1. **Set and map key equality** TODO mention canonical form and byte equality
+1. **Set and map key equality** - Servers SHOULD reject duplicate `map` keys or duplicate `set` items in JSON bodies.
+Equivalence of two items can be determined by converting the JSON value to the [CANONICAL format][] and then comparing byte equality.

-1. **Round-trip of unknown variants** TODO ask Mark.
+1. **Round-trip of unknown variants** - TODO ask Mark.

-1. **CORS and HTTP preflight requests** Browsers perform preflight requests with the `OPTIONS` http method before sending real requests.
-Servers MUST support this method to be browser compatible.
-TODO: add access-control-allowed-headers.
-TODO: refer to INFO sec quip doc.
+1. **CORS and HTTP preflight requests** - Servers MUST support the HTTP `OPTIONS` method in order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).

-1. **HTTP/2** It is RECOMMENDED that clients and servers both support HTTP/2.
-Clients and servers MUST support HTTP/1 and HTTP/1.1.
-TODO(remove HTTP/1?)
+1. **HTTP/2** - The Conjure wire specification is compatible with HTTP/2, but it is not required.

 ## JSON format